Im-Rises/GameBoyEmulator/README.md

 You can download CMake here:
 <https://cmake.org>

 Linux's users need to install the developer version of SDL2 to compile the Emulator.
-To install it type the following command in your terminal:
+To install it types the following command in your terminal:

 ```shell